sameerbhavar/sameerbhavar/README.md

 <h1 align="center">Hi 👋, I'm Sameer Bhavar</h1>
 <h3 align="center">
-A passionate JAVA Back-End Developer, Dedicated to developing robust applications that interact with the Backend part of web applications.
-Extensive expertise in website architecture, design, and web design, and web API designs.
-Problem-solving mindset with a goal to optimize my application for better stability and speed.
-Love to work in a team.</h3>
+Developing robust applications that interact with the backend part of Full Stack applications is my passion as a Java Back-End Developer.
+I have extensive experience with website architecture, web design, and web API designs.
+Focusing on improving the stability and speed of my application through a problem-solving mindset.
+I enjoy working in a team and am a team player</h3>

 <img align="right" alt="Coding" width="400" src="https://lyshtechnology.com/admin/assets/img/animation_images/developer.gif">